buchanana01/ve-content/docs/help.md

 - __title__:  The title attribute is used for the image caption.
 Markdown text formatting is supported in the title allowing for italicized and bold text.
 - __url__:  The URL to the source version of the image.
 - __iiif__:  Use IIIF tiled image.
 - __static__:  Use a static image rather than an image from an IIIF server.
 This is the default.
-For large imi
+For large images it is recommended that the _iiif_ option be used for better performance.
 - __manifest__:  The URL to the IIIF presentation manifest for the image, if one exists.
 - __fit__:  This attribute defines how an image will be scaled or cropped in the image viewer window.
 Possible values for this attribute are
     -  `contain`:  The replaced content is scaled to maintain its aspect ratio while fitting within the element's content box